"The best man for the job is often a woman."

 Establishing a Hierarchy of Competence

-The Mature King organizes his realm based on competence.
-He puts the most capable people where their skills can serve best.
-He creates structures where expertise is recognized, developed, and deployed wisely.
-This is not about rigid hierarchy but about matching people's capabilities with the realm's needs.
+The Mature King organizes his realm by competence.
+He places the most capable people where their skills serve best, creating structures where expertise is recognized, developed, and deployed wisely.
+This is not rigid hierarchy but intelligent matching of capabilities with needs.

-The Tyrant creates hierarchies based on loyalty, flattery, or personal preference rather than competence.
+The Tyrant creates hierarchies based on loyalty and flattery rather than competence.
 He promotes those who serve his ego and punishes those who threaten him.
-The Victim allows incompetence to flourish because he's afraid to make hard decisions about people's roles.
-The Mature King maintains a hierarchy of competency that serves the realm.
+The Victim allows incompetence to flourish because he fears hard decisions.
+The Mature King maintains a hierarchy of competence that serves the realm.

 Clear assessment: The King recognizes real competence.
 He looks beyond credentials and charisma to see capability and results.